EventStore/documentation/docs/clients/grpc/subscriptions.md

 ### Subscribing to `$all`

-Subscribing to `$all` is much the same as subscribing to a single stream.
+Subscribing to `$all` is similar to subscribing to a single stream.
 The handler will be called for every event appended after the starting position.

 @[code{subscribe-to-all}](@grpc:subscribing_to_stream.py;subscribing-to-streams.js;subscribing-to-streams.ts;subscribing_to_stream/SubscribingToStream.java;subscribing-to-streams/Program.cs;subscribingToStream.go;subscribing_to_stream.rs)

 ## Subscribing from a specific position

-The previous examples will subscribe to the stream from the beginning.
-This will end up calling the handler for every event in the stream and then wait for new events after that.
+The previous examples subscribed to the stream from the beginning.
+That subscription invoked the handler for every event in the stream before waiting for new events.

-Both the stream and $all subscriptions accept a starting position if you want to read from a specific point onward.
+Both stream and $all subscriptions accept a starting position if you want to read from a specific point onward.
 If events already exist at the position you subscribe to, they will be read on the server side and sent to the subscription.

-Once caught up, the sever will push any new events received on the streams to the client.
+Once caught up, the server will push any new events received on the streams to the client.
 There is no difference between catching up and live on the client side.

 ::: warning
 The positions provided to the subscriptions are exclusive.
 You will only receive the next event after the subscribed position.